ASU-WAGS/WagsClassReports/README.md

  - Admin -> Review Problems -> Download CSV
 * Compile and run the program
 * Give it the path to the file
-* Give it the title
+* Give it a title
 * It will generate a CSV file for you with _Calculated appended to the end